premcharan11/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_15_explore_core_ediscovery.md

     1. In the second field, select the location where you want to store the export file, then select **Start**.
 Once the download process is completed, close this browser tab.

     1. You will be back on the "Test Hold - Sales Search_Export" window.
-Select **Close**.
+Select Close.

     1. Check the location of your download to verify the download was successfully completed.